Cargo Lambda New

 Private template repositories

-to download the repository.
+If you want to use a template that's in a private repository, Cargo Lambda uses the same method as git clone to download the repository.
 This means that you need to have access to the repository and that you need to have the credentials to access it configured in your machine.

 To download a private repository with SSH, you need to have the SSH key configured in your machine.
-You can use the same SSH URLs as you use with git clone
+You can use the same SSH URLs as you use with git clone.

 cargo lambda new \